Matt-Murungi/nexgo_printer/README.md

 # n3_pos_print_plugin

-This flutter plugin enables POS terminal to print
+This plugin allows you to print receipts using a NexGo POS Terminal.

 ## Getting Started